JetBrains/kotlin-web-site/docs/reference/extensions.md

 We declare the generic type parameter before the function name for it to be available in the receiver type expression.
 See [Generic functions](generics.html).

-## Extensions are resolved STATICALLY
+## Extensions are resolved **statically**

 Extensions do not actually modify classes they extend.
 By defining an extension, you do not insert new members into a class, but merely make new functions callable with the dot-notation on instances of this class.

-We would like to emphasize that extension functions are resolved **statically**, i.e. they are not virtual by receiver type.
+We would like to emphasize that extension functions are dispatched **statically**, i.e. they are not virtual by receiver type.
 If there's a member and extension of the same type both applicable to given arguments, a **member always wins**.
 For example: